ShahriarRezghi/serio/README.md

 + Doing ```using namespace Serio``` is not a good idea(because it may cause some conflicts).

 # Supported Types
-Supported data types: [C++ containers](http://www.cplusplus.com/reference/stl/), raw arrays, std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::optional (C++17), std::variant (C++17) and any struct or class that you register.
+Supported data types: [C++ containers](http://www.cplusplus.com/reference/stl/), raw arrays, std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::atomic, std::optional (C++17), std::variant (C++17) and any struct or class that you register.
 If there is a data type in STL that you want to be supported (and is not) please open an issue on the [issues page](../../issues).

 # Debugging
 Here is tip to help you debug a specific error using this library.
 If you get errors that look like these: